roel4ez/ado-pr-chart/README.md

 - `--ado-proj` the name of the Project in ADO
 - `--ado-repo` the UUID of the Repository in ADO
 - `--ado-pat`: a PAT for ADO with scope vso.code
+- `--start-date`: the date from when to start counting.
+Format=yyyyMMdd
 - (optional) `--pr-status`: the status of the requested PR [completed, active, abandoned, any]
 - (optional) `--page-size`: the number of items you wish to receive (REST API defaults to 100)